zoffixznet/IOwesomeness/Action-Plan.md

 **Proposed change**:
 - Use mutually exclusive named arguments instead: `:from-start`, `:from-current`, and `:from-end`.
-The old enums will be kept and will still work in 6.c language and will be removed in 6.d.
+The old enums will be kept in 6.c language and will be removed in 6.d.

 ### `:$test` parameter on multiple routines